Witiko/doctoral-thesis/main.md

 \label{sec:digital-mathematical-libraries}

-According to @bouche2008some, the first definition of a digital mathematical library goes back to the eponymous project of the Cornell University [@thomas2004digital] with the following ambitious vision statement:
+According to @bouche2008some, the first definition of a digital mathematical library goes back to the project of the Cornell University [@thomas2004digital] with the following vision statement:

 > In light of mathematicians' reliance on their discipline's rich published
 > heritage and the key role of mathematics in enabling other scientific